10 Common FAFSA Mistakes To Avoid

 Not Using Your FSA ID to Start the FAFSA® Form

-When you begin your FAFSA® form, you will be asked to identify yourself as one of these:
+When you begin your FAFSA form, you will need to identify yourself as one of the following:

 - I am the student

 If you’re the student, you should choose the first option.
 Why?
-When you do, some of your personal information (name, Social Security number, date of birth, etc.) will be automatically loaded into your application.
-This will prevent you from running into a common error that occurs when your verified FSA ID information doesn’t match the information on your FAFSA form.
-Also, you won’t have to enter your FSA ID again to transfer your information from the Internal Revenue Service (IRS) or to sign your FAFSA form electronically.
+When you do, some of your personal information (name, Social Security number [SSN], date of birth, etc.) will automatically load into your application.
+This will prevent you from running into a common error that occurs when your verified FSA ID info doesn’t match your FAFSA info.
+Also, you won’t have to enter your FSA ID again if you transfer your tax information from the IRS or sign your FAFSA form electronically.

-Not Using the IRS Data Retrieval Tool (IRS DRT)
+Not Using the IRS Data Retrieval Tool (DRT)

-One of most difficult parts about filling out the FAFSA® form is entering the financial information.
-But thanks to a partnership with the IRS, students and parents who are eligible can automatically transfer their necessary 2019 tax information into the 2021–22 FAFSA form using the IRS DRT.
-It’s the fastest, most accurate way to enter your tax return information into the FAFSA form, so if you’re given the option to “LINK TO IRS” button, take advantage of it!
+One of most difficult parts about filling out the FAFSA form is entering the financial information.
+But thanks to a partnership with the IRS, students and parents who are eligible can automatically transfer necessary 2021 tax information into the 2023–24 FAFSA form using the IRS DRT.
+It’s the fastest, most accurate way to enter your tax return information into the FAFSA form, so if you’re given the option to “Proceed to the IRS” button, take advantage of it!